-After your temperature and pump controls are installed it is time to set the water flows.
+Set the water flows after the temperature and pump controls are installed.
 The flows are important for several reasons.
-When the two flows meet in the chiller's distribution pan they create the blended temperature that was used to size the chiller.
+When the two flows meet in the chiller's distribution pan, it will create the blended temperature used to size the chiller.
 If the blend temperature is not correct, the chiller will not operate properly.
 The two flows account for a depth of water inside the chiller's distribution pan that directly affects the speed at which the water will flow down the evaporator plates.
-The idea behind the falling film chiller is that when the chiller calls for make-up water, the sensor sees the rise in temperature as the water enters the pan.
+The idea behind the falling film chiller is that when the chiller calls for makeup water, the sensor sees the rise in temperature as the water enters the pan.
 Immediately the refrigeration unit turns on, cooling the water down to the designed temperature in one pass across the evaporator plates.
-These flows can be regulated by flow control setters or a manual valve that can be set and maintain the set position.
-For inches of water in the distribution pan versus flows, please see Section 2.10 or call Paul Mueller Company Refrigeration Products Service Department at 1-800-683-5537.
+These flows can be regulated by flow control setters or a manual valve that can be set to maintain the set position.
+For inches of water in the distribution pan versus flows, please see Section 2.10 or contact Paul Mueller Company's Service Department at 1-800-756-5991 or DFETechService@paulmueller.com.